oddbird/oddleventy/content/blog/2022/platform-tools.md

 When tools intervene
 between you and your access to the web platform, **proceed with caution**.
-Ask not-only: _How well does it work?_
+Ask not only: _How well does it work?_
 But also: _How well does it fail?_
-Not-only: _What features do they provide?_
+Not only: _What features do they provide?_
 But also: _What features do they prevent?_
 ⚠️🚨⚠️